SungHoHong2/Ceph-Experiment/Ceph-Replication/weak.md

     - PGs are distributed deterministically but pseudo-randomly
     - When one (or many) of devices join or leave the cluster, most PGs remain where they are and only small amount of data are shifted to maintain a balanced distribution
     - uses weights to control the relative amount of data assigned to each device based on its capacity and loading.
+  - PGs are assigned to OSDs based on the cluster map
+    - most PGs remain where they are and only small amount of data are shifted to maintain a balanced distribution.
+    - CRUSH, it also uses weights to control the relative amount of data assigned to each device based on its capacity and loading.

 <br>